Nokuvimba/SoCProject/index.md

 ## **My VGA Design Edit**
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).

+The idea l has was creating a wheel with different colours that
 <img src="https://github.com/Nokuvimba/SoCProject/blob/main/images/Image.jpg?raw=true">

 ### **Code Adaptation**